usgs-makerspace/wbeep-viz/PULL_REQUEST_TEMPLATE.md

 Before making a pull request
 ----------------------------
+- [ ] Clean the code the way Vue likes it - run 'npm run lint --fix'
 - [ ] Make sure all tests run
 - [ ] Update the changelog appropriately